Paul Reid K.C. appointed to Editorial Board of Public Law

 In Civil Liberties & Human Rights Ampersand is noted as a “highly regarded civil liberties and human rights stable, known for representing both private individuals and public bodies in significant proceedings.
 Practitioners at Ampersand are regularly instructed by the government and the Equality and Human Rights Commission.”
 The rankings include Aidan O’Neill KC, Douglas Ross KC and Usman Tariq.

 In Commercial Dispute Resolution Chambers state Ampersand is “admired for its skilful work in high-profile commercial disputes.
 The stable offers a large team comprising highly rated advocates at the senior and junior levels.
 The advocates are instructed on behalf of corporations and financial institutions and are involved in a variety of related areas of practice including intellectual property and insolvency.”
-The rankings include Robert Howie KC, Graeme Hawkes KC, Laura-Anne van der Westhuizen KC, Ross Anderson, Eoghainn MacLean, Giles Reid, Paul Reid, Usman Tariq and Tim Young.
+The rankings include Robert Howie KC, Graeme Hawkes KC, Laura-Anne van der Westhuizen KC, new silk Paul Reid KC, Ross Anderson, Eoghainn MacLean, Giles Reid, Usman Tariq, Tim Young and ‘up-and-coming’ Michael Way.

 Within Personal Injury “Ampersand Advocates is a highly regarded stable for personal injury matters and houses a number of dedicated senior and junior advocates.
 Members act for both pursuers and defenders, including several major insurers, in the full range of claims, and offer considerable expertise in the handling of catastrophic injury cases arising from road traffic and workplace accidents.
-Jennifer Nicholson-White acted for the first defender in a claim brought by the pursuer who suffered a significant head injury while at work following a fall.
 The team is also well regarded for its expertise in complex product liability and occupiers’ liability disputes and matters involving accidents abroad.
-The stable’s tenants are regularly called upon to appear in fatal accident inquiries, where they have experience of acting for government agencies, health boards and local authorities.
-Interviewees report: “Ampersand offer counsel with strong expertise across a wide range of practice areas.”
-Another adds: “They provide consistently excellent and pragmatic advice.””
+Recent matters include acting for the defenders in a claim concerning tetraplegia as a result of a mountain biking accident.
+Interviewees report: “They have a rich talent of advocates available to instruct.”